-I’ve been using stevia for a long time – ever since I knew I had candida.
+I've been using stevia for a long time - ever since I tried to get off of sugar.

 We use powdered stevia extract, and I've even figured out a way to make Homemade Liquid Stevia Drops.